jasonmm/prospector-challenge/README.md

 `./gradlew runHeadless`: Run a text-based tournament.

+Mouse over the plot in visualization mode to see the mineral value at a given coordinate.

 ## Questions or Concerns?

 Direct 'em to Justin Mullin, via Nerdery chat or at jmullin@nerdery.com.